graphaware/neo4j-framework/server/README.md

 `org.neo4j.server.thirdparty_jaxrs_classes=com.graphaware.server=/your_uri_here`
 ```

-To get started quickly, start with the [pom file from the example above](https://github.com/graphaware/neo4j-framework/blob/master/examples/node-counter/pom.xml) and modify to your needs (notably change the framework version to 2.3.1.35).
+To get started quickly, start with the [pom file from the example above](https://github.com/graphaware/neo4j-framework/blob/master/examples/node-counter/pom.xml) and modify to your needs.

 ### Long-Running Transactions